 Nanjing Station Introduction

-Nanjing Railway Station was established on April 20, 1901, at Shuijiao Tou in Shuishang Township (now Shuishang Station).
-In 1910, it was relocated to its current site to support the sugar transportation business of the Nanjing Sugar Factory.
+Nanjing Railway Station was established on April 20, 1901, at Shuijue Head in Shuishang Township (now Shuishang Station).
+In 1910, it was relocated to its current site in conjunction with the establishment of Nanjing Sugar Factory for sugar transportation.
 It was renamed Shuishang Station in 1920.
-After the earthquake in December 1941, the station building collapsed, and reconstruction was completed in 1943, at which point it was renamed Nanjing Station.
-The Nanjing Railway Station was built of concrete in 1942, with the main entrance set back; the design of the restroom on the right harmonizes interestingly with the station building.
-Inside the station, the waiting room is entirely wooden, with the ticket booth, seats, and even windows made of wood, giving it a nostalgic charm after enduring the passage of time.
-The expansive station yard narrates the glorious history of the past.
-There is a siding railway within the station yard that leads to the Nanjing Sugar Factory.
-However, the Taiwan Sugar Corporation railway operates on a 76.2 cm gauge, while the Taiwan Railway has a gauge of 106.7 cm, which makes the use of two different gauges inconvenient.
-This resulted in a three-track railway design, where the outer wider gauge is suitable for Taiwan Railway freight trains, while the inner narrower gauge is suitable for the sugar factory's small trains.
-Many railway stations in southern Taiwan near sugar factories, such as Dou Nan, Da Lin, and Shin-Ying, feature this three-track design.
-However, the heyday of the sugar industry is long gone; the small sugar factory trains have ceased operations, and transportation has shifted to trucks.
-The prosperity of Shuishang Township can be inferred from the fact that "one township had three stations."
-Due to the thriving business of the Nanjing Sugar Factory, Shuishang Station became congested, prompting the addition of Nanjing Station to alleviate the issue.
-Subsequently, with the excavation of the Beihui Mining Area, another station, Beihui Station, was built to meet transportation demands, making the bustling scene easy to imagine.
-It is no wonder that local elders still fondly recall this history.
-This old station, which witnessed the rise and fall of the sugar industry, is the only one remaining in Chiayi County that has preserved its original appearance along the west coast railway.
-Its charming nostalgic allure makes it worth a visit.
+During the earthquake in December 1941, the station building collapsed, and reconstruction was completed in 1943, when it was renamed Nanjing Station.
+The station was built with cement in 1942; the main entrance is notably recessed, and the restroom on the right has an interesting design that complements the station building.
+The waiting room inside the station is entirely wooden, with wooden ticket counters, benches, and even windows that reflect a charming vintage style after years of use.
+The expansive station yard speaks of its glorious past.
+Inside the yard, there is a siding railway that leads to the Nanjing Sugar Factory.
+However, the Taiwan Sugar Railway operates on a gauge of 76.2 cm, while the TRA uses a gauge of 106.7 cm, making the dual-gauge operation quite inconvenient.
+As a solution, a three-track railway design was implemented, where the outer tracks accommodate TRA freight cars, and the inner narrow tracks are suitable for the sugar factory’s small trains.
+Many railway stations in southern Taiwan near sugar factories, such as Douliu, Dalin, and Xinying, feature this three-track design.
+However, the once-thriving sugar industry is now a thing of the past, and the small trains from the sugar factory have ceased operations, replaced by motor vehicle transport.
+The prosperity of Shuishang Township can be gauged by the existence of "three stations in one township."
+The flourishing business of the Nanjing Sugar Factory led to overcapacity at Shuishang Station, prompting the expansion of Nanjing Station to alleviate the issues.
+Later, the excavation of the Beihui Mine further increased the demand for transportation, resulting in the construction of Beihui Station, painting a picture of bustling activity.
+It’s no wonder that this remains a topic of fond reminiscence among the local elders.
+This old station, which witnessed the rise and fall of the sugar industry, is the only remaining station along the Chiayi County trunk line that preserves its original appearance.
+Its charming nostalgic allure is certainly worth a visit.